TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 28/Psalms 28.1.md

 ---

-[[ A Psalm] of David].
-Unto thee, O Jehovah, will I call: My rock, be not thou deaf unto me; Lest, if thou be silent unto me, I become like them that go down into the pit.
+To you, Yahweh, I call.
+My rock, don't be deaf to me; lest, if you are silent to me, I would become like those who go down into the pit.